The Complete Guide to the Best Chinese Translators in 2023

 iTranslate can process text, image and voice translation, and truly excels at the latter.
 Simply press the microphone button, speak and get an instant translation.

+iTranslate also offers the Converse app for voice-only usage, which supports verbal translations to and from 38 languages.
 By speaking into the microphone, iTranslate’s Converse app can detect the language being used and automatically transcribe and translate it into English.

-10. Best Chinese to English Translator: Baidu Translate
+10. Best Chinese-to-English Translator: Baidu Translate

 11. Best Real-time Voice Translator: Skype Translator